FlexAct: Why Learn when you can Pick?: Activation Selection Dynamics and Regression Analysis

+Figure~\ref{fig:converge_prob} tracks the Gumbel-Softmax probability distribution over time.
+In each case, the model quickly converges toward the correct activation, sometimes switching transiently between close candidates (e.g., ReLU and LeakyReLU).

-To assess the inductive flexibility of learned nonlinearities, we perform an ablation analysis comparing our approach (\namel) with standard fixed activation models.
+To assess the inductive flexibility of learned nonlinearities, we perform an synthetic regression analysis comparing our approach (\namel) with standard fixed activation models.
 The five subfigures in Figure~\ref{fig:ablation_all} illustrate the predicted output values versus input features for each activation setting.

 In each case, the target function is generated using a specific ground truth nonlinearity, while models are trained to regress onto these targets using either a fixed nonlinearity or our adaptive alternative.
 We visualize predictions from: \begin{itemize} \item \namel with two regularization strengths ($\alpha=0.0$ and $\alpha=0.3$), \item standard fixed activation baselines (ReLU, Sigmoid, Tanh, Leaky-ReLU, Identity), \item and the true target output for reference. \end{itemize}